The Han Solo Movie Cast Has Begun Filming For 2018 Release Date, As Revealed In Recent Photo

 — Digital Spy (@digitalspy) February 21, 2017

-It’s unknown what roles Emilia Clarke and Phoebe Waller-Bridge will play in the upcoming anthology film set for December 2018.
+It’s unknown what roles Emilia Clarke and Phoebe Waller-Bridge will play in the upcoming anthology film set for December of 2018.
 The Han Solo movie release date could see them playing Han’s sisters, or possibly Woody Harrelson’s daughter’s.
 In the latter case, we may see a bit of sibling rivalry as Han and Lando find themselves trying to win them over.

 A lot of details are being kept secret as the movie has begun filming, as we’ve come to expect from Star Wars films now.
 Mark Hamill has come out to say that security has been ramped up to the point where even drones can’t get close enough to film anything.